hardyscc/nestjs-cqrs-starter/README.md

 FLUSH PRIVILEGES;
 ```

-Clean-up all data if need to re-testing again
+Clean up all data if needed to re-testing again

 ```sql
 DELETE FROM service_account.ACCOUNT;